 We are a pioneer within the B2B marketplace where sellers and buyers trade large parcel products without borders.
-We are a trusted marketplace with 210 active 3P sellers and 1,689 active buyers in our marketplace for the year ended December 31, 2020, an increase of 195.8% and 283.0% over the previous year, respectively.
-In the twelve months ended June 30, 2021, we had 270 active 3P sellers and 2,555 active buyers in our marketplace, representing an increase of 123.1% and 157.3%, respectively, over the same period in the previous years.
+We are a trusted marketplace with 210 active 3P sellers and 1,689 active buyers in our marketplace as of December 31, 2020, an increase of 195.8% and 283.0% over the previous year, respectively.
 Sellers are able to leverage our supply chain capabilities to establish overseas sales channels without having to invest in their own logistics.
 Buyers are offered a broad variety of products at wholesale prices, along with a virtual warehousing solution and drop shipping solution to trade products with minimal inventory risk.
 Our compelling value proposition to both sellers and buyers in our marketplace will position us as partner of choice as online sales of large parcel products accelerate.